TheRockonVHS/100-days-of-code/r2-log.md

 **Today's Progress**: I went over the Array reduce method and then did some more practice with the methods filter, map, and reduce

 **Thoughts**: I need to go over this a few more times to cement it.

+### Day 15: April 4, 2023

+**Today's Progress**: I went over for and while loops which I'm already familiar with and then for of and for in loops which I've never done before.
+Working on using them more in a little project.